rbeale3422/how-to/README.md

 Repository of How-To documents for my technology classes

 ### File - Purpose
-- HTML & CSS.md - Create a personal website on github.com
+- HTML and CSS.md - Create a personal website on github.com